Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Interchiral algebra and local fields

 and it is an irreducible module over $U\spinf$.
 We do not give details of calculations as their essentially repeat the previous.
-Correspondingly, an appropriate completion of this module, see a discussion at the end of Sec.~\ref{sec:interch-simple}, describes the vacuum module over $\interchalg$.
+Correspondingly, its completion, see a discussion in Sec.~\ref{sec:interch-simple-2}, describes the vacuum module over $\interchalg$ in the twisted sector.